lotrando/realist-hyprland-desktop/readme.md

 ## About this project

-This project contains complete installation commands and config files for create Gentoo linux with Hyperland [wlroots] desktop for Web Developers.
+This project contains complete installation commands and config files for create Gentoo linux with Hyperland desktop for Web Developers.

 ## Final desktop One monitor screenshot